Configurations of points and topology of real line arrangements: Other examples of Zariski pairs

 \section{Other examples of Zariski pairs}

-Applying similar construction and arguments as in Sections~\ref{sec:ZP} and~\ref{sec:deg}, we construct examples and degenerations of Zariski pairs with 15 and 17 lines using $(3,2)$-configurations.
-For all of these examples, it exists equations with rational coefficients, but to present coherent equations between the initial pairs and their degenerations together with simpler equations, they are all given over the number field $\QQ(\sqrt{2})$.
+Applying a similar construction and arguments as in Sections~\ref{sec:ZP} and~\ref{sec:deg}, we construct examples and degenerations of Zariski pairs with 15 and 17 lines using $(3,2)$-configurations.
+Any of these examples admits realizations by using equations with rational coefficients.
+However, in order to present coherent equations between the initial new pairs and their degenerations (together with simpler equations), the following examples are given over the number field $\QQ(\sqrt{2})$.